erkinalp/Neotron-Pico/README.md

 NOTE: This is a work in progress.
 Proper micro-BTX layout will be uploaded in some time

-The Neotron Pico is based around the idea of the [Neotron-32](https://github.com/neotron-compute/Neotron-32-Hardware), but using a low-cost Raspberry Pi Pico instead of a Texas Instuments Tiva-C Launchpad.
-It also stretches out to full micro-ATX size, and adds more expansion slots so that you can easily design and add your own peripherals.
+The Neotron Pico BTX is based around the idea of the [Neotron-32](https://github.com/neotron-compute/Neotron-32-Hardware), but using a low-cost Raspberry Pi Pico instead of a Texas Instuments Tiva-C Launchpad.
+It also stretches out to full micro-BTX size, and adds more expansion slots so that you can easily design and add your own peripherals.

 ![3D PCB View](./neotron-pico.jpg)